Director of Communications and Events

 Josh joined the Institute in July 2012.
 Prior to this he was parliamentary researcher for Steve Webb, Minister of State for Pensions, covering a wide range of issues but focused on welfare and pensions policy.
 His work at the Institute centres primarily on a new project looking at ministerial and civil service accountabilities.
 Josh graduated from Oxford University in 2010 with a degree in history and politics, and has subsequently pursued further studies in economics.

 Nehal joined the Institute in July 2012.
 Her work at the Institute focuses on preparing potential ministers for government, public services and civil service reform.
-Prior to this, she worked in PwC’s Government and Public Sector Advisory Practice where she worked on projects across the social housing, regeneration and health sectors.
-She then worked at Demos and the British Council where she contributed to research on radicalism, community cohesion and education.
-Her work at the Institute focuses on new models of governance and public services.
+Prior to this, she worked in PwC’s Government and Public Sector Advisory Practice, then at Demos and the British Council.
 She holds a MPhil in International Relations from the University of Oxford and a BA History degree from UCL.

 Jonathan joined the Institute in June 2012.
 Prior to this he was the Projects Coordinator for the New City Initiative, a membership group examining ways to better regulate the independent financial sector.
 Before that he was a Thouron Scholar at the University of Pennsylvania, studying for a Masters in Public Administration.
 He has also worked in journalism and publishing and holds an undergraduate degree from the University of Cambridge.